shribr/copilot-webapp-demo/README.md

 - `Format-CustomErrorInfo`
   _Description:_ Processes CLI JSON output (split by “:” in each line) to build and return a hashtable of error details.

+- `New-RandomPassword`
+  _Description:_ Generates a random password of a specified length (with a minimum count of non‑alphanumeric characters).
+  - `Get-Parameters-Sorted`
+  _Description:_ Returns a new parameters object with its property names sorted alphabetically.

+- `Get-RandomInt`
+  _Description:_ Uses a cryptographically secure random number generator to return a random integer modulo a given maximum.

+  - `Split-Guid`
+  _Description:_ Generates a new GUID, removes dashes, and returns the first five characters.

+---

+#### Deployment Functions

+- `Deploy-AppService`
+  _Description:_ Deploys an individual app service (web app or function app) by checking for its existence, optionally zipping code, and deploying via Azure CLI.

+- `Deploy-OpenAIModels`
+  _Description:_ Iterates over a list of AI models and deploys each using the Azure CLI to a Cognitive Services (or Azure OpenAI) account.

 ---